What is This? - Click for a Sneak PeekCan You Guess What This Is?

 ...these examples show that phonological processes can happen at the beginning and ends of words but there are many more variations to this disorder.

-Fortunately for her, her mom and dad are Speech Pathologists so we know it's O.K. for now but...
+Fortunately for her, her mom and dad are Speech Pathologists so we knew it was O.K. at the time...

-This chart can help you keep an eye on your child's speech if you suspect they are using a phonological process.
+This chart can help you keep an eye on your child's speech if you suspect they are using phonological processes.

 Substitution Processes - when one class of sounds is replaced for another class of sounds.